valefimoff11/patterns/Readme.md

-controller layer - mapping and routng interface requests to use case components, should also contain the state management if such is required use case components layer data entity layer
+controller layer - mapping and routng interface requests to use case components, should also contain the state management if such is required use case components layer data entity layer internal data structures external data models - persistent (data in storage) and data in transit (payload of communication protocols or contents of batch datasets)

 system context
 interfaces